 experience, and was previously better known as a country and western

-musician, and also as a presenter on Play School.
+musician, and also as a presenter on the pre-school children's programme Play School.

 Policewoman Jaybee Giddings (Jaybee stands for Joanna Barbara) is an